 As most of us grew and matured, our parents were there to watch out for us and to help us make appropriate choices.
-Due to our limited experience, our parents often needed to make decisions for us and to help us understand the consequences of our actions.
-And even as we began to make better choices, they still kept an eye on us to make sure we were making wise decisions that kept us (and those around us) safe and would protect our futures.
-As our mom and dad age, the roles reverse and it becomes the adult child’s job to make sure our parents are making healthy decisions.
+Due to our limited experience, our parents often needed to make decisions for us and help us understand the consequences of our actions.
+And even as we began to make better choices, they still kept an eye on us to make sure we were making wise decisions that kept us (and those around us) safe.
+As our mom and dad age, the roles reverse, and it becomes the adult child’s job to make sure our elderly parents are making healthy decisions.
 How can you do so when you don’t live near your parents?

 How is Mom’s weight?
 Has she lost or gained a lot of weight?
 Is she eating like she should?
 How is the stock in her pantry and refrigerator, and is it healthy food?
 Is she forgetting to eat or eating too often?
 Weight differences can be indicative of many medical and non-medical issues.
 If you are observing a big weight difference, it may be something to speak to a medical professional about.

 How is Dad’s balance?
 Has he started falling, stumbling, or bumping into things?
 Is he less sure of his feet than he used to be?
 How is his gait; is he taking smaller steps as if he’s scared he’s going to fall?
 Has he started staying home to avoid walking in unfamiliar spaces?
 Is he no longer climbing the stairs to the second floor of his home because he’s afraid he’ll take a tumble?